sakellar/git_cli/README.md

 Documented commands (type help <topic>): gitclone  gitcommit  gitpull  gitpush  help  quit
 ```

 Run quit command to exit the tool:
 ```
 $gitcli> quit
 Quitting.
 ```

+### NAME
+gitclone - Wrapper on git clone to clone a repository into a new directory
+### SYNOPSIS
+gitclone [reponame]
+### DESCRIPTION
+Clones a repository into a newly created directory, creates remote-tracking branches for each branch in the cloned repository (visible using git branch -r), and creates and checks out an initial branch that is forked from the cloned repository’s currently active branch.
 Run gitclone command (Make sure you have git installed):
 A bad result...
 ```